department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/external-resources.md

 [Operation Pave: Paving Access for Veterans Employment](http://www.pva.org/site/c.ajIRK9NJLcJ2E/b.7750849/k.36C/Operation_PAVE_Paving_Access_for_Veterans_Employment.htm) helps Veterans with spinal-cord injuries find jobs and access resources for workplace accommodations.

-You can also earn a [monthly subsistence allowance](http://www.benefits.va.gov/VOCREHAB/subsistence_allowance_rates.asp) similar to Basic Allowance for Housing (BAH) while you are in an educational or training program.
+You may also be able to earn a monthly subsistence allowance similar to Basic Allowance for Housing (BAH) while you're in an educational or training program.
+[See the current subsistence allowance rates](http://www.benefits.va.gov/VOCREHAB/subsistence_allowance_rates.asp).

 </div>